 19. Please name Kenya's current Cabinet Secretary of Health for me.
 20. Please name the current President of Uganda for me.
 21. Please name the current President of Tanzania for me.
 22. Please name the current President of the United States of America for me. on should be chosen.
-24. Which of these three statements is closes Read statements aloud.
-Only one option 1 = Politics are very important to me.
-2 = I follow politics in the media but do 3 = Politics are irrelevant for someone on should be chosen.
+24. Which of these three statements is closest to your own opinion?
+Read statements aloud.
+Only one option should be chosen.
+1 = Politics are very important to me.
+2 = I follow politics in the media but do not really care about it.
+3 = Politics are irrelevant for someone like me .
 25. Overall, how satisfied are you with the way democracy works in Kenya?
 Are you: Read statements aloud.
 Only one option should be chosen.
-1=Very satisfied 1=Very satisfied 4=Not at all satisfied 2=Fairly satisfied DO NOT READ 8=Kenya is not a real democracy 3=Not very satisfied DO NOT READ 99=DK Read: For the next several questions, you will have the following response options: Strongly agree,
+1=Very satisfied 4=Not at all satisfied 2=Fairly satisfied DO NOT READ 8=Kenya is not a real democracy 3=Not very satisfied DO NOT READ 99=DK Read: For the next several questions, you will have the following response options: Strongly agree,